Let Michelle Obama Soothe Your Sunday Scaries With Her New Reading Series

-Starting April 20, the former first lady will read four classic children’s stories to bring a little joy to your quarantine.
+Starting on 20th April, the former first lady will read four classic children’s stories to bring a little joy to your quarantine.
 While the video series, titled “Mondays With Michelle Obama,” is aimed at kids stuck at home, let’s be honest, readers of all ages could use a story with a happy ending right now.

 Advertisement

-The readings will be livestreamed each Monday at noon ET on PBS Kids’ Facebook page and YouTube channel, as well as Penguin Random House’s Facebook page.
+The readings will be livestreamed each Monday at 5pm UK time on PBS Kids’ Facebook page and YouTube channel, as well as Penguin Random House’s Facebook page.
 Don’t worry if you miss them on first airing — the videos will remain available on those platforms long after.

 Obama isn’t the only one reading aloud to kids during the quarantine.
 Jennifer Garner and Amy Adams enlisted their famous friends for #SaveWithStories, a reading series to help raise money for Save the Children and No Kid Hungry.